realm/realm-swift/cocoa_sync_doc_DRAFT.md

 Building Realm for iOS
 ----------------------

-Be sure to have followed the instructions in "Build preperations".
+Be sure to have followed the instructions in [Build preperations](#build-preperations).

 In `realm-sync/`: